sont5413/Portfolio/README.md

 ### A. 4.5-year-olds
 * Antler size of 4.5-year-old males is most influenced by the body mass of the male, which is not surprising, but useful to know for certain.
-* 'Birth wt' is more predictive of antler size in 4.5-year-olds than in 5.5-year-olds.
+* Birth Mass ('Birth wt') is more predictive of antler size in 4.5-year-olds than in 5.5-year-olds.
-* The mother ('DID') and father ('DID') were predictive of antler size.
+* The mother ('DID') and father ('SID') were predictive of antler size.
 * What's most surprising here is that, when it comes to determing antler size of mature males, it didn't really matter whether males had been eating a low or high energy diet ('Energy') throughout their life.

 ![image](https://user-images.githubusercontent.com/95881308/180613412-75e6a84b-adcb-4da0-bfb5-dc8cf2907c6e.png)